africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

   url: https://www.aidcamps.org/home.aspx
   featured: true
   order:
-  linkText: 'is a small, friendly and well-established UK registered charity.
-They
+  linkText: 'is a small, friendly and well-established UK charity.
+They have provided
-    have provided volunteers from the UK and elsewhere to participate in short-term voluntary projects including the library at Sam''s Village.
+    volunteers from the UK and elsewhere to participate in short-term voluntary projects including the library at Sam''s Village.
 Most of their projects focus around the construction of schools, medical centres and other practical buildings to benefit developing communities. '
 - linkTitle: The cornerHOUSE
   photo: "/img/thankyous/corner-house.jpg"
   url: https://www.thecornerhouse.org/